PGFerraz/PyNote-Manager/README.md

 ## Features

 - ✅ User registration with secure password validation
+- ❌ Remove users
 - 🔐 Login system with authentication
-- 📝 Create personal notes
-- 📖 View saved notes
-- 🗑️ Delete notes
-- ❌ Remove users
+- 🧾 Note creation, reading and deletion
+- 💾 Notes stored per user in folders (JSON + .txt)
+- 🖥️ GUI built with Tkinter
+- 💻 Optional CLI (command-line interface)
+- 🪶 Lightweight and easy to use
 - 📂 Data stored in `.json` and `.txt` files

 ## Requirements